-One of the most popular wedding themes from the past few years of wedding inspiration is undoubtedly rustic.
-Many brides desire a classically rustic celebration fit for a farm or barn venue, while others choose to incorporate a rustic motif with otherwise elegant décor.
-No matter which sort of decorations – rustic through and through or just a hint of the design ideas – rustic wedding inspiration is aplenty.
+One of the most popular wedding themes is undoubtedly the rustic wedding.
+Many brides desire a classically rustic wedding fit for a farm or barn wedding venue, while others choose to incorporate a rustic motif with otherwise elegant décor.
+No matter which sort of decorations – rustic through and through or just a hint of rustic design ideas – rustic wedding inspiration is aplenty.

-If you do choose to go with a rustic theme for your wedding day, one of the most prominent ways to do so is with rustic reception centerpiece ideas and table decor for weddings.
+If you do choose to go with a rustic theme for your wedding day, after sending rustic wedding invitations, one of the most prominent ways to do so is with rustic reception centerpiece ideas and table decor for weddings.
 Many rustic weddings tend to showcase bare wooden tables draped with only a fabric table runner or a floral table runner composed of colorful or neutral blooms or a garland of greenery, and these types of weddings also favor low wedding centerpiece designs to provide a more laid-back feel for the wedding tabletop decor.
-White blooms are widely used in these types of designs to allow the greenery to stand out in the centerpiece for wedding receptions; however, any florals will look lovely when placed in wooden boxes, birch-wrapped vases, or placed next to verdant greenery, herbs, and moss as the centerpiece for wedding events.
+White flowers are widely used in these types of designs to allow the greenery to stand out in the centerpiece for wedding receptions; however, any florals will look lovely when placed in wooden boxes, birch-wrapped vases, or placed next to verdant greenery, herbs, and moss as the centerpiece for wedding events.

 If you like the look of many rustic wedding ideas, but you have always wanted to incorporate a gorgeous glass candelabra or cascading crystal details into your reception décor, you can do both!
 Many brides choose to embrace the "rustic elegant" theme so that they can have the best of both worlds – a lush celebration full of beautiful blooms, crystal details, and a bit of glam, while also incorporating a look that's a bit more laid-back whether with centerpieces – ideas are below! – or other parts of the wedding décor, such as the wedding bar, escort card table, and more.